 This course focuses on an intense introduction to the practice of programming.
 Topics discussed include problem solving strategies, algorithmic development, quality programming practices, and the implementation of algorithms using the Java programming language.
 Constructs of the Java language covered include but are not limited to loops, decision statements and classes.
-Prerequisite: CSI 212 and MTH 142.
+Prerequisite: CSI 121 and MTH 131 or equivalent.
 As needed.